zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 }
 ```

-We are going to define a new REST API service to the API Mediation Layer.
+The following example defines a new REST API service in the API Mediation Layer.
 This service will provide one REST API.

 A service is identified in the API Gateway by its `service ID`.
 Service ID is an alphanumeric string in lowercase ASCII (for example `petstore`).
 The API Gateway differentiates different major versions of the API.
 To access version 2 of the `petstore` API you use the following gateway URL:

     https://gateway-host:port/api/v2/petstore

-The base URL of the version 2 of the `petstore` API is at the sample service is:
+The base URL of the version 2 of the `petstore` API is:

     http://localhost:8080/v2

-The API Gateway will be routing REST API requests from the gateway URL `https://gateway:port/api/v2/petstore` to the service `http://localhost:8080/v2`.
+The API Gateway routes REST API requests from the gateway URL `https://gateway:port/api/v2/petstore` to the service `http://localhost:8080/v2`.

-As the user of the API Gateway, you will be accessing the service only with the gateway URL.
-This will enable you to access the service via a stable URL and move the service to another machine without changing the gateway URL or have multiple instances of the service running on different machines to achieve high-availability.
+As the user of the API Gateway, you access the service only through the gateway URL.
+This enables you to access the service through a stable URL and move the service to another machine without changing the gateway URL.
+Accessing a service through the APU Gateway also enables you to have multiple instances of the service running on different machines to achieve high-availability.

 ## Define the service and API in the YAML format

-The define the sample `petstore` service described above, you need to provide the following definition in a YAML file:
+To define the sample `petstore` service described above, you need to provide the following definition in a YAML file:

 ```yaml
 services: